httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {{!SEMANTICS=I-D.ietf-httpbis-semantics}}), that the recipient can use to validate integrity.
-Basing `Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data requires some sort of manipulation to be considered a representation, or conveys a partial representation of a resource, for example Range Requests (see Section 14.2 of {{SEMANTICS}}).
+Basing `Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data requires some sort of manipulation to be considered a representation or conveys a partial representation of a resource, such as Range Requests (see Section 14.2 of {{SEMANTICS}}).

-To support use cases where a simple checksum of the content bytes is required, this document introduces the `Content-Digest` request and response field, see
+To support use-cases where a simple checksum of the content bytes is required, this document introduces the `Content-Digest` request and response field; see
 {{content-digest}}.

 `Digest` and `Content-Digest` support algorithm agility.
 The `Want-Digest` and